About the course

 We foster your creativity and ethical awareness so you’re ready to meet the challenges of the international business world.

 Our MSc Accounting and Financial Management provides you with the skills needed for roles in financial analysis, management, public administration and accountancy.
 Our course will be particularly useful if you want to pursue a career in industry, commerce or with professional services firms, with many of our graduates also beginning their own entrepreneurial ventures.

-In 2014, 87% of all of our Masters graduates were in work or further study within six months of graduating.
 Read our graduate profiles to see some of the organisations our Masters students have progressed to.

 You have access to a range of career advice and employability opportunities within the School, as well as from the University’s Employability and Careers Centre.